Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 CHLORO=/work/ebg_lab/eb/diatom_consortia/organelle/2_chloro/chloroplast_contig_1443_trimmed.fasta
 MITO=/work/ebg_lab/eb/diatom_consortia/organelle/mito/diatom_candidate_mitochondrion_2contigs.fasta
 ```
+This command creates a dedicated working directory for nuclear genome filtering and moves into it.
+The variables define the whole diatom assembly, the chloroplast reference, and the mitochondrial reference used for organelle contig detection.
 Input assembly statistics:
 ```bash
 seqkit stats $WHOLE $CHLORO $MITO
 ```
+This command summarizes the number of sequences and total length of the input assembly and organelle references.
+It provides a starting point for checking how much sequence is removed during nuclear-enrichment filtering.
 ```text
 18_diatom.fasta                              3,010 contigs   82,172,226 bp
 chloroplast_contig_1443_trimmed.fasta           1 contig       120,429 bp